-After reviewing the metrics above and local indicator survey data, it is clear that the actions were effective in progressing toward the goal.
+After reviewing the metrics above and local indicator survey data, it is clear that actions 1.1, 1.2, 1.4, through 1.12 were effective in progressing toward the goal.
+These actions are to support all students struggling with learning loss or social-emotional difficulties, and the metrics grouped above are one of the markers of progress.